vinrok/walmartAnalysis/README.md

 # walmartAnalysis
-Analysis of Walmart Weekly Sales
+Analysis of Walmart Weekly Sales of 45 stores.